 21 April 2022

-by Jochen Kerkmann, Francois Parisot, Marc Jenner and Livia Briese (EUMETSAT)
+By Jochen Kerkmann, Francois Parisot, Marc Jenner and Livia Briese (EUMETSAT)

-Background and History
+Background and history

 Unlike hurricane Isabel in September 2003 (also a category 5 hurricane), which degraded to a category 2 hurricane before making landfall in Northern Carolina and Virginia, hurricane Katrina maintained its full force making landfall over Grand Isle (Mississippi River Delta) at about 10:00 UTC on 29 August with winds reaching 250 km/h (category 4 hurricane).

-It is well known that hurricanes require warm water, and often a threshold value of 26–28°C is mentioned in the literature as the minimum sea surface temperature needed for hurricane formation.
-However, the SST is very variable (e.g. it changes rapidly due to mixing processes) and it does not represent appropriately the heat content that is stored in the upper ocean.
+It is well known that hurricanes require warm water, and, often, a threshold value of 26–28°C is mentioned in the literature as the minimum sea surface temperature needed for hurricane formation.
+However, the SST is very variable (e.g. it changes rapidly due to mixing processes) and it does not appropriately represent the heat content that is stored in the upper ocean.

-Altimeter instruments measure the height of the ocean surface, or better the height anomaly as compared to a reference height (see upper left image).
-The ocean height is mainly related to its internal thermal structure, i.e. it represents a vertically integrated measurement of the density, and thus the temperature, of the ocean: the warmer the ocean the higher the ocean surface.
+Altimeter instruments measure the height of the ocean surface, or the height anomaly as compared to a reference height (Figure 3).
+The ocean height is mainly related to its internal thermal structure, i.e. it represents a vertically integrated measurement of the density, and, thus, the temperature of the ocean: the warmer the ocean, the higher the ocean surface.

 Colour-enhanced GOES IR image (29 Aug.
 2005, 12:45 UTC, source: NOAA/CIMSS)